Luk3210/Creative-Utils/README.md

 4. '/CreativeUtils Onepunch Off' - Makes you normal stronk.
 5. '/CreativeUtils SetupNewWorld' - Disables the daylight and weather cycle, turns off firetick, sets the time to 1000(day), turns off natural mob spawns, and sets the difficulty to peaceful.
 6. '/CreativeUtils SetAir' or '/air' - Make a selection with the WorldEdit selection tool and then run one of these commands to turn it to air.
-7. Limits stack sizes to 1 to get rid of the uneven stack sizes (Can be bypassed by double clicking a hotbar hotkey while hovering over your desired item and does not apply to containers.)
+7. Limit stack sizes to one to eliminate uneven stack sizes (This can be bypassed by double-clicking a hotbar hotkey while hovering over your desired item; This does not apply to containers.)